CHickenbone420/Chickencam/README.md

 # Chickencam
 ONLY ANDROID

-Join original developer [Justxn's Server](https://discord.gg/hjxKca) for the first Snapchat Web Client
+Join original developer [Justxn's Server](https://jsnap.re/) for the first Snapchat Web Client (25 Invites per month so be quick!)

  **Changelogs**
   1. Changed string name of app from "creative-sample-app" to "camera" making it look more realistic on story posts